Monoghan History, Family Crest & Coats of Arms

 - Origins Available:

 Many variations of the name Monoghan have evolved since the time of its initial creation.
 In Gaelic it appeared as O Manachain, which is derived from the word "manach," which means "monk."

 Early Origins of the Monoghan family

 The surname Monoghan was first found in County Roscommon (Irish: Ros Comáin) located in central Ireland in the province of Connacht, where they held a family seat from ancient times.

 Early History of the Monoghan family

-Another 217 words (16 lines of text) covering the years 179 and 1798 are included under the topic Early Monoghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Monoghan research.
+Another 109 words (8 lines of text) covering the years 179 and 1798 are included under the topic Early Monoghan History in all our PDF Extended History products and printed products wherever possible.

 Monoghan Spelling Variations

 Those scribes in Ireland during the Middle Ages recorded names as they sounded.
 Consequently, in this era many people were recorded under different spellings each time their name was written down.
 Research on the Monoghan family name revealed numerous spelling variations, including Monaghan, Monahan, Monagham, Monahon, Monagan, Mongan, Monaugher, Monck and many more.